juhye-m/Digital-Fabrication-Projects-for-Physics70/content/posts/week11/index.md

 {{< youtube id="g9m6Zp3z3As" title="ESP32 Cam Color Tracking" >}}

+Then, I wanted to customize this program so that it outputs a music note when the program detects that the object is in a certain location.
+There is a lot to build open this, such as changing pitch as the colored object moves across the screen.
+This could be a cool instrument achieved with just a glove!
+MIDI could be integrated as well.

 ## Capacitive Touch Midi Controller

 I wrote custom code to measure capacitive touch and turn that data into midi data to use in a DAW!